5jt/dyalog-cookbook/manuscript/13_ScheduledTasks.md

 A>
 A> Notes:
 A>
-A> * Some applications ask for admin rights even when you do not right-click on the EXE and select "Run as administrator"; the Registry Editor and the Task Explorer are examples.
+A> * Some applications ask for admin rights even when you do not right-click on the EXE and select "Run as administrator"; the Registry Editor and the Task Manager are examples.
 A> * Even if you run an application with admin rights (sometimes called "in elevated mode") it does not mean that the application can do whatever it likes, but as an admin you can always grab any missing rights.
+A> * Remote filesystems are unlikely to be visible; you need to mount them again.

 #### The "Trigger" tab